jnozzi/cocoadev.com/markdown/ObjectsStructsAndPointersBasics.md

 I will also mention, that there is no imaginary line, jh -- C is one language, Objective-C is a superset of C, and Cocoa is an API -- all very realy and tangible distinctions.

 ----
 I'm amazed nobody has pointed it out yet, but talking about *) is extremely inappropriate grouping.
 Parentheses are simply ways to create precedence, and are always grouped.
-In this case, you have (*thing*), where *thing* is General/NSString *.
+In this case, you have (*thing*), where *thing* is NSString *.

-* ... which, in this case, "General/NSString *" is read, "General/NSString Pointer".
+* ... which, in this case, "NSString *" is read, "NSString Pointer".
 When encountering the "*" in C or Objective-C, always read it as the word, "pointer" in your mind.
 That helps tremendously in identifying what you're reading if you get in that habit.
 At least for me, anyway. *

 Pointers are also used as such:

 // You can do it this way
-General/NSString * blah = @"Blah";
+NSString * blah = @"Blah";

 // or this way
-General/NSString *blah = @"Blah";
+NSString *blah = @"Blah";

 // or even this way
-General/NSString * blah = General/[[NSString alloc] initWithString:@"Blah"];
+NSString * blah = [[NSString alloc] initWithString:@"Blah"];

   It all means more or less the same thing.

 *As with all operators in C, whitespace has no meaning.
-General/NSString*blah is the same as General/NSString    *    blah.*
+NSString*blah is the same as NSString    *    blah.*

 The nitipicker in me points out that because of C's greedy parsing rule there's a difference between     foo = 37 / *bar; and     foo = 37/*bar; -- the latter will be interpreted as a comment by the preprocessor.
 But in most cases, whitespace has no meaning.

 ----

-Finally, to answer the original question a bit more completely,     + (General/NSString *)description is a General/ClassMethod, called     description, that returns a Cocoa object, specifically an General/NSString (or something derived from an General/NSString).
+Finally, to answer the original question a bit more completely,     + (NSString *)description is a ClassMethod, called     description, that returns a Cocoa object, specifically an NSString (or something derived from an NSString).

 ----